 References from the canon

-- A spell developed by the Half-Blood Prince, the incantation for which was written down in his old Potions textbook without a description of the effects (but fortunately with the counter-jinx); Harry very rashly cast this on Ron without a clear idea of what the effects would be (HBP12)
+- Harry very rashly cast this on Ron without a clear idea of what the effects would be (HBP12).

 - Harry tried and failed to cast this on Snape during Snape's departure from Hogwarts (HBP28).

-- Hermione used this to levitate Harry by the ankle so that he could reach the cup (DH26).
+- Hermione used this to levitate Harry by the ankle so that he could reach Hufflepuff's cup in the Lestrange vault (DH26).